 The signature is appended to the end of the string, following the colon.

-You can retrieve the original value using the unsign
+You can retrieve the original value using the unsign method:

 >>> original = signer.unsign(value)